 Heading to the distant cottage with an overflowing armful of turkey, the bird hung his long neck over my shoulder and seemed very content with being carried like a baby.
 I returned the wayward pet bird to his rather embarrassed owner a few moments later.
 We discussed the need for an enclosure for the turkeys and I headed to town, still staring at the scratches on my old pickup.

-15 Things You Need to Know About Turkeys Before Raising Them as Pets
+15 Things You Need To Know Before Raising Turkeys as Pets

 Over the next few weeks, I grew used to the large turkeys waddling around my yard whenever they escaped their enclosure.
 I also learned some exciting things about turkeys and just why they are such popular pets.